-Research// Energy storage systems
+Research // Energy storage systems (Batteries)

 SmartPro – Key to Smart Products!

-In order to be able to store energy, for example from regenerative sources, for later use, energy storage technologies such as efficient batteries are urgently needed.
-Due to the increased demands on the performance of mobile electronic devices and electrified vehicles in terms of charging time and range as well as on new energy sources, the current request for rechargeable batteries with enhanced energy density has significantly increased.
+Due to the increased demands on the performance of mobile electronic devices and electrified vehicles in terms of runtime and range, the need for rechargeable batteries with enhanced energy density has significantly increased.
 Thus, research is of particular relevance – both economically as well as socio-politically.

 Smart-BAT